fontina-petrakopoulou/fontina-petrakopoulou.github.io/about.md

 -	Finalist (among the three best Ph.D. dissertations in Germany) of the Prize of the Future awarded by RWE AG.
 (Zukunftpreis), 2011; Committee: A. Fitting, I. Alpheus, D. Moest, A. Hartmann, M. Kuehn
 -	Best paper delivered at the International Conference on Optimization Using Exergy-Based Methods and Computational Fluid Dynamics, 2009; Committee: D. Moorhouse (Air force Research Laboratories, USA), G. Tsatsaronis (Technical University of Berlin, Germany), R. Weber (Technical University of Clausthal, Germany)

+**UNIVERSITY CARLOS III OF MADRID, SPAIN (09/2016-present)**
+•	Main instructor – Thermal Engineering (Undergraduate course, ECTS: 6)
+•	Main instructor – Energy and Water (Undergraduate course, ECTS: 3)
+•	Supervisor of seven Bachelor theses (four completed) and one Master thesis

+**URMIA UNIVERSITY, IRAN (07/2017-present)**
+•	Co-supervisor of one Ph.D. thesis

+**SOUTHEAST UNIVERSITY, CHINA (02/2017-06/2018)**
+•	Co-supervisor of one Master thesis

+**TECHNICAL UNIVERSITY OF CRETE, GREECE (10/2013-02/2014)**
+•	Main instructor – Course: Heat Transfer (Undergraduate course, ECTS: 6)
+•	Co-authored lecture notes (in Greek), developed and graded exams

+**INSTITUTE IMDEA ENERGY, SPAIN (02/2011-01/2013)**
+•	Co-supervisor of two Bachelor theses
+•	Co-supervisor of two Business Internships

+**TECHNICAL UNIVERSITY OF BERLIN, GERMANY (2007-2010)**
+•	Teaching assistant (in German) - Advanced Computational Training in Energy Engineering (Vertiefendes Rechnerpraktikum zur Energietechnik)
+Use of EBSILON®Professional, Aspen Plus, GateCycle™ & Engineering Equation Solver, EES; (2007-2010)
+•	Authored lecture notes related to the use of the software EbsilonProfessional and developed examples (in English)
+•	Teaching assistant (in German) - Design, Analysis and Optimization of Energy Conversion Systems (Entwurf, Analyse und Optimierung von Energieumwandlungsanlagen)
+Use of EBSILON®Professional for the design of different types of energy conversion systems and their exergoeconomic evaluation and optimization (2009)
+•	Co-supervisor of 10 Student research / Bachelor / Master theses (Studienarbeit / Masterarbeit)

 **Selected publications** For full list see [here](http://fontina-petrakopoulou.github.io/publications/)
 Gonzalez-Gomez P.A., Petrakopoulou F., Briongos J.V., Santana D., 2017.
 Cost-based design optimization of the heat exchangers in a parabolic trough concentrating solar power planta, Energy 123, 314-325.
 Petrakopoulou F., 2016.
 On the economics of stand-alone renewable hybrid power plants in remote regions, Energy Conversion and Management 118, 63-74.